dougeby/IntuneDocs/intune/planning-guide-communication-plan.md

 ## Communications timeline

-After determining what you need to communicated and the methods you will use, determine the timeline for your communications that includes when and who would receive the communications.
+After determining what you need to communicate and the methods you will use, determine the timeline for your communications that includes when and who would receive the communications.

 For example, the initial Intune project kickoff communications can target the entire organization or just a subset, and take place over several weeks before the Intune rollout begins.
 After that, information could be communicated in waves to organizational groups and users, aligned with their Intune rollout schedule.
 The following example is a sample high-level Intune rollout communications plan: